-As stated in the WHO Model List of Essential Medicines (4), insulin is used principally to treat diabetes.
-Insulin BTPs, and the corresponding SBPs, have been selected for this WHO pilot procedure because: (i) insulin is a life-saving medication; (ii) current insulin prices pose a barrier to treatment in most low- and middle-income countries; (iii) there is an established WHO technical guidance for evaluation of biotherapeutic protein products prepared by recombinant DNA technology (7) and on evaluation of similar biotherapeutic products (SBPs) (8, 9).
+As stated in the WHO Model List of Essential Medicines (4), rituximab is used principally to treat (a) diffuse large B-cell lymphoma, (b) chronic lymphocytic leukaemia or (c) follicular lymphoma, whereas trastuzumab is used to treat (y) early stage HER21 positive breast cancer or (z) metastatic HER2 positive breast cancer.
+These two BTPs, and the corresponding SBPs, have been selected for this WHO pilot procedure because: (i) they are some of the first monoclonal antibody therapies listed in the WHO Model List of Essential Medicines; (ii) there is established WHO technical guidance for evaluation of biotherapeutic protein products prepared by recombinant DNA technology (5), of SBPs (6) and of monoclonal antibodies as SBPs (7); and (iii) some SRAs now have extensive experience in evaluating these BTPs and the corresponding SBPs.

-Given that BTPs, including their corresponding SBPs, are complex and that the regulatory assessment of those products according to internationally acceptable guidelines and standards can be challenging in some countries, WHO's Prequalification Programme has developed a WHO pilot procedure for prequalification of human insulin, following either one of two pathways:
+Given that BTPs, including the corresponding SBPs, are highly complex and that the regulatory assessment of those products according to internationally acceptable guidelines and standards can be challenging in some countries, WHO's Prequalification Programme has developed a WHO pilot procedure for prequalification of two biotherapeutic products: rituximab or trastuzumab, following either one of two pathways:

-- 1) full assessment of human insulin BTPs, or the corresponding SBPs, that have not been registered by SRAs (hereinafter referred to as "Full Assessment" (5); and - 2) abridged assessment of human insulin BTPs, or the corresponding SBPs, that have been approved by a stringent regulatory authority (SRA) and marketed in the country of registration (hereinafter referred to as "Abridged Assessment") (6)
+1) full assessment of SBPs for rituximab or trastuzumab that have been registered by non-SRAs (based on a Reference biotherapeutic product (RBP) approved by a SRA) (hereinafter referred to as "Full Assessment"); and

+2) abridged assessment of rituximab or trastuzumab BTPs, or the corresponding SBPs as applicable, that have been approved by stringent regulatory authorities (SRAs) (3) and marketed in the country of registration (hereinafter referred to as "Abridged Assessment").

-The World Health Organization (WHO) recognizes the global use of the Common Technical Document (CTD) guideline (10, 11, 12, 13, 14) and its format developed by the International Council for Harmonisation (ICH).
+The World Health Organization (WHO) recognizes the global use of Common Technical Document (CTD) guideline (8, 9, 10, 11) and its format developed by the International Council for Harmonisation (ICH).
 Many manufacturers have a prepared product dossier in CTD format which they have used to register a product in one or more countries.
-Furthermore, many countries that import prequalified medicinal products require the submission of a product dossier in CTD format for registration of the products.
+Furthermore many countries that import prequalified medicinal products require the submission of a product dossier in CTD format for registration of the products.

-Therefore, considering the value that BTPs can provide and the fact that some BTPs have already been listed in the WHO Model List of Essential Medicines, WHO's RPQ1 is exploring options to facilitate access to human insulin, including corresponding insulin similar biotherapeutic products (SBPs), at affordable prices.
+Therefore, considering the value that BTPs can provide and the fact that some BTPs have already been listed in the WHO Model List of Essential Medicines, WHO's RPQ2 is exploring options to facilitate access to BTPs, including the corresponding similar biotherapeutic products (SBPs), at affordable prices.